bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

 handler = container.resolve(IssueAssignedHandler)
 ```

+(A ["container"](https://www.martinfowler.com/articles/injection.html) is the established name for a dependency injection framework's registry of services.)

 So far, so underwhelming.
 Simple registrations don't really save us anything over the bootstrap script from earlier.
 Using a container for this kind of work really only cuts down on duplication - when I've registered UnitOfWorkManager once, I never have to refer to it again, whereas in the bootstrap I had to explicitly pass it to every handler.
 It's nice not having to decorate my class with dependency injection specific noise though, instead I can just declare what my dependencies are.
 As an added bonus, I can run `mypy` over my code and it will tell me if I've made any stupid type errors.

+# Using DI to compose chains of services

 There are more useful things we can do with a dependency injection container, though.
 For example, maybe we're writing a program that needs to run a bunch of processing rules over some text.
 We decide to treat each processing rule as a function and use our container to fetch them all at runtime.